Bug 501935 - Plasma crashes when I connect external monitor on laptop with Nvidia Optimus (X11 or Wayland)

 Classification: Plasma

-Component: Session Management (show other bugs)
+Component: Session Management (other bugs)

 Platform: Arch Linux Linux